aliqut/3xosc/README.md

   - PWM modulation input, and modulation amount knob

 # Build Guide
-- Download the Gerber files inside the 'gerbers' folder
+- Download the Gerber files from each board's '.gerbers' folder
 - If you want to make any modifications to the schematics, download the schematics, make your modifications, and create new Gerbers
 - Create the BOM file containing the bill of materials
 - Order all the components needed